SubmissionAnonymousAuthors/FBSLocalization/README.md

 2) ``ExactLoc90degRandANONYM.txt``: txt file includes a code for analyzing test data obtained from ns-3 and needs to be run in Mathematica.
 3) ``ExactLoc120degRandANONYM.txt``: txt file includes a code for analyzing test data obtained from ns-3 and needs to be run in Mathematica.
 4) ``FBSloc.txt``: txt file includes a code for obtaining the location of FBS and needs to be run in Mathematica.
-5) ``ConvexhullScoringAnon.ipynb``: Jupyter Notebook file is used for obtaining predicted location of the of the FBS with the data from Mathematica.
+5) ``ConvexhullScoringAnon.ipynb``: Jupyter Notebook file is used for obtaining the predicted location of the FBS with the data from Mathematica.

 # ns-3 simulator
 For generating test data, we have used the ns-3 simulator.
 The ns-3 simulator can be downloaded from its [webpage](https://www.nsnam.org/docs/release/3.44/installation/html/index.html) and installed by following the official installation guide.